 Knowing how the animal came to the shelter is important for you to adjust your behavior and to better understand your new pet’s training needs.
 It’s important for you to know if he came in as a stray who has lived on the streets for a while or if he was a family pet who was later abandoned.
 And broadly, the behavior of an animal off the streets will be quite different from that of one that has spent time with a family.

 You can help him overcome his fears by creating a safe environment for him and by making him feel loved.
 Here are a few things that you can do to make your previously abused pet feel safe and to start trusting you: Offer him protection from whatever it is that he’s afraid of.
 Try not to force any new behavior, no matter how small, and let him take his own time to change.
 Create opportunities for him to gain confidence in himself.
-Last but not the least, give him plenty of love, nutritious food, and loads of exercise.
+Last but not the least, give him plenty of

 2. Behavior Tests The Pet Has Taken